Defense Health Agency, DoD.

 Notice to alter a System of Records.

-The Defense Health Agency proposes to alter an existing system of records, EDHA 10, entitled “DoD Women, Infants, and Children Overseas Participant Information Management System” in its inventory of record systems subject to the Privacy Act of 1974 (5 U.S.C.
-552a), as amended.
-This system will be used to determine whether applicants are eligible for enrollment in the WIC Overseas Program, provide benefits to participants, and evaluate the effectiveness of those benefits.
+The Defense Health Agency proposes to alter an existing system of records, EDTMA 04, entitled “Medical/Dental Claim History Files” in its inventory of record systems subject to the Privacy Act of 1974, as amended.

-Comments will be accepted on or before May 9, 2014.
-This proposed action will be effective on the day following the end of the comment period unless comments are received which result in a contrary determination.
+Comments will be accepted on or before November 27, 2015.
+This proposed action will be effective the date following the end of the comment period unless comments are received which result in a contrary determination.

 You may submit comments, identified by docket number and title, by any of the following methods: